BILL ANALYSIS

 To strengthen and standardize "first look" protections for covered properties to ensure first-time homebuyers have priority access to foreclosed homes, and for other purposes.

-HR7753 (To strengthen and standardize "first look" protections for covered properties to ensure first-time homebuyers have priority access to foreclosed homes, and for other purposes.) carries an AI-assessed market impact score of 4/10 with a bearish outlook for investors.
-This legislation directly affects $INVH, $AMH, $BX and $KKR and 2 other tickers.
+HR7753 (To strengthen and standardize "first look" protections for covered properties to ensure first-time homebuyers have priority access to foreclosed homes, and for other purposes.) has been assessed with a bearish outlook for investors.
+This legislation directly affects $AMH and $INVH.
 The primary sectors impacted are Real Estate and Finance.
 View the full bill text on Congress.gov.

 bearish